 For instance, let’s say, as part of your BCDR protocols, files are backed up weekly.
 But one of the files has been corrupted with malware.
 If this corruption goes unnoticed before the next weekly backup cycle, the malware-infected file replicates, giving ransomware access to the backup environment.

-The limitations of air-gapping or the 3-2-1 backup rule are not new to seasoned IT professionals.
-However, many still work with old, traditional backup architecture because they are not well-versed with modern backup architecture like Unitrends.
+The limitations of air gapping are not new to seasoned IT professionals.
+However, many organizations still work with old, traditional backup architectures because they are not well-versed in a modern backup architecture like Unitrends.

-Immutable backup is just one part of ransomware prevention.
-Download the eBook Ransomware: What IT Pros Need to Know to effectively combat ransomware attacks.
+Immutable backup is just one part of preventing ransomware.
+Download our eBook, Ransomware: What IT Pros Need to Know, for further considerations to combat ransomware and cyberattacks effectively.